feinheit/feincms-in-a-box/docs/index.rst

 ================
-cookiecutter-box
+feincms-in-a-box
 ================

-Preparing your system for working with cookiecutter-box
+Preparing your system for working with feincms-in-a-box
 =======================================================

 .. toctree::